Subgin/tonic/README.md

 **NOTE** In both templates you can use the `item` object to access any attribute: `item.name`, `item.description`, etc.

 You can also add more pages to your Tonic site by just adding HTML templates (`*.html.erb`) under the `source/*` directory.
-After all, Tonic uses [Middleman](https://middlemanapp.com) under the hood, so you can also use Markdown and many other template engines.
+After all, Tonic uses [Middleman](https://middlemanapp.com) under the hood, so you can even use Markdown and/or many other template engines.

 ## License